A Tale of a Table 3 Ways

 Now let’s take a closer look at the actual place setting for each of these tables.
 We started with a basic formal white china setting, which could actually be reused again for a formal Thanksgiving Day dinner.
 Layer with a galvanized charger to pull the silver out of the china while adding a casual feeling.
 Layered linens also add a touch of elegance to the setting.
 For Halloween we removed the tea cup and saucer and replaced it with a spooky cameo place card marker.
-It is really fun if you can get the actual silhouette of your guest to be, from a profile photo.
+This is really fun idea, especially if you can get the actual silhouette of your guest to be, from a profile photo.
 If not check out our free printable at the bottom of the page for some of my favorite stock cameos.
 Honestly, I am not sure why I find these black and white cameos so spooky, but they just evoke a classy haunted house experience.
 I imagine if you were to dine in a haunted house this is what the formal dining table might look like, so I call it under stated creepy.
 For our Thanksgiving Day table I eliminated the galvanized silver charger and replaced it with warmer more casual burlap charger.
 I utilized my casual basketweave china and added a fun themed turkey plate from Pottery Barn.
 I decided to kept the solid gray napkins and added in a burnt orange napkin for some additional visual interest.
 It is okay to layer your napkins and linens it creates texture on your table.
 I placed the orange napkin only on the under side of the plate to loosely emulate a turkey’s “snood”.
 If you are unfamiliar with what snood is, it is the orangish reddish thing on a tom turkey’s beak.

 Designer Tip- I like to pick classic items that can be reworked into many different design combinations.
 That’s a sure way to get the most use from them.